tardate/LittleArduinoProjects/Equipment/FoamCutter/README.md

 I used some heavy gauge wire to connect the DC power jack to the steel wire with a momentary switch in the circuit.

-Nuts and bolts are used to afix the steel wire.
+Nuts and bolts are used to affix the steel wire.
 In this first example, I have it running in a relatively large semi-circle. this allows for some relatively fine sculpting of complex surfaces:

 ![demo-steel](./assets/demo-steel.jpg?raw=true)